 Sausages and Ham

-Spain is in good shape when it comes to sausages — even the cheapest dry-cured ones are of very decent quality!
-I like to get the reddish dry-cured chorizo sausage by weight at €6–8 per kilogram.
+Spain holds up well when it comes to sausages — even budget dry-cured options are solid quality.
+A good starting point is reddish dry-cured chorizo, available by weight at around €6–8 per kilogram.

 Meat